 When a student decides to go out for a sport, he or she may do so for a variety of reasons.
-For some it is individual glory and accomplishment, but for the vast majority of students however, that which motivates them to play is a sincere love of a sport, a desire to participate with others that also love the sport, and a chance to experience a collective sense of accomplishment by reaching team goals.
+For some it is individual glory and accomplishment, but for most students however, what motivates them to play is a sincere love of a sport, a desire to participate with others that also love the sport, and a chance to experience a collective sense of accomplishment by reaching team goals.
 Regardless of the reasons or motivation, it is clear that in order to be successful in reaching their goals, athletes require proper training and guidance.
 The truth remains clear that they cannot do it alone!